-Our Board of Directors’ Nominating, Governance, and Social Responsibility (NGSR) committee is responsible for overseeing HP’s sustainability initiatives, and may review, assess, report, and provide guidance to management and the board regarding HP’s policies and programs relating to sustainability issues, including climate change.
+Our Board of Directors’ Nominating, Governance, and Social Responsibility (NGSR) committee is responsible for overseeing HP’s sustainability initiatives.
+The NGSR may review, assess, report, and provide guidance to management and the board regarding HP’s policies and programs relating to sustainability issues, including those related to climate change.

 The manufacturing, delivery, and use of HP products and solutions requires a substantial amount of natural resources.
 As part of our commitment to protecting the planet, HP measures our environmental footprint across the value chain to prioritize areas for improvement.
 We were the first company in the IT industry to publish a full carbon footprint and one of the first to disclose a complete water footprint.
-Our carbon and water footprints(1) cover our entire global value chain, from suppliers2 to our operations and millions of customers worldwide.
-The insights we gain through this process help us to continually improve and create positive and sustainable impact on the planet, our people, and communities where we live, work, and do business.
+Our carbon and water footprints cover our entire global value chain, from suppliers2 to our operations and millions of customers worldwide.
+The insights we gain through this process help us to continually improve and create a positive and sustainable impact on the planet, our people, and communities where we live, work, and do business.

-Please find HP’s Climate Action Policy Position at http://h20195.www2.hp.com/V2/GetDocument.aspx?docname=c05320887.
+Please find HP’s Climate Action Policy Position at http://www8.hp.com/us/en/hp-information/global-citizenship/governance/policies.html.

 2 Carbon and water footprint data presented in this section related to our suppliers is calculated using product life cycle assessment-based estimates for materials extraction through manufacturing and product transportation.
 Supply chain GHG emissions and water withdrawal data is based on a different methodology (see HP 2018 Sustainable Impact Report, page 42)